EffectStep

 Let's try to save a value into the Session

-The test engine is responsible for controlling the execution of the side effect function and to report any error.
+The test engine is responsible for controlling the execution of the side effect function and for reporting any error.

 import com.github.agourlay.cornichon.steps.cats.EffectStep